At Our Richmond Office:

 Beverly joined CHS in October 1969 as the fund clerk.
 In that position, she kept track of donor lists and handled the mailing of our direct mail appeals.
 At that time, records were kept on small cards in a file cabinet and the addressing of envelopes was done by an antique Addressograph.

 In August 1987, Beverly became secretary/registrar and was responsible for providing secretarial services to our social workers.
 She was also responsible for the legal work necessary to finalize adoptions.
 She was named executive administrative assistant in October 2006 and provided administrative support to the management team, social workers and the board.
+Most recently, Beverly was promoted to Office Manager in 2015.

 In addition, Beverly is a notary public who sometimes accompanies social workers to take releases from birth parents.
 When not at work, Beverly can often be found at flea markets/antique stores looking for that one-of-a-kind bargain.